LabRicecat/FIXME/README.md

 ```
 Wherever you put a `value`, you can also place a `person`.
 ### Persons
-So.. our value registers somehow became sentient and we now reffer to them as "persons".
+So.. our value registers somehow became sentient and we now refer to them as "persons".

 Register- sorry, "persons" can be alive or dead.
 When they're dead, you can not read from them, assigning to them will revive them.